-In 2020, the JJC met the challenges of the COVID-19 pandemic head-on by reimagining our programming and using innovative strategies to keep our staff and residents safe and healthy as the world seemed to change every day.
-We initially modified our intake criteria to limit admissions to only the most serious charges and required each new resident to undergo fourteen (14) days of quarantine in a designated unit to limit opportunities for the virus to spread throughout our facility.
-Youth counselors and residents were organized into "cohorts" that stayed together for programming, school and recreation.
-The JJC was fortunate that we did not receive our first confirmed case of COVID until August, and measures were quickly put into place to ensure staff and residents were tested and the JJC was compliant with CDC guidelines.
-The Regional Office of Education assisted the JJC with completely reimagining the teaching process by introducing Big Blue Button (BBB) remote learning so the kids could continue receiving 300 minutes of instruction in a hybrid learning environment.
-Through Title 1 grant money, the ROE purchased new furniture for all of the living units, which has improved the overall look and feel of the detention environment.
+In 2021, the JJC continued to meet the ever-changing challenges of the COVID-19 pandemic by maintaining the mitigation strategies that we enacted during 2020.
+Specifically, we limited our intake criteria to only the most serious charges and continued the practice of each new resident undergoing a fourteen (14) day quarantine period in a designated unit to limit opportunities for the virus to spread throughout our facility.
+We partnered with the Kane County Health Department and started a JJC resident vaccine clinic and by the end of 2021, we assisted nearly fifty children with obtaining vaccinations and plan to continue this process over the next year, including scheduling booster shots for eligible residents.
+We continued to follow CDC guidance for congregate care facilities and when allowed to do so, we were able to have a few guest speakers and volunteers in to speak with the kids about a variety of topics.
+Our Program Coordinator, Pam Ely, was able to make a few juvenile justice presentations at Aurora University to speak to the students about the field of juvenile detention and possible career opportunities.
+The Regional Office of Education continued to support the Big Blue Button (BBB) remote learning format so the kids could continue receiving 300 minutes of instruction in a hybrid learning environment.
+Through Title 1 grant money, the ROE purchased additional furniture for all of the living units, which has improved the overall look and feel of the detention environment.
 The residents were still able to work in the garden this year, although under a limited capacity.
-They were able to help paint a mural in the garden area, and the JJC added an apple orchard and several fruit bushes for the kids to enjoy.
-Although it was necessary to limit in-person, contact visitation, the JJC purchased several iPads and successfully implemented Skype visitation to ensure that important family bonds were maintained.
+Because it was necessary to continue limited in-person, contact visitation, the JJC expanded WiFi throughout the facility, which helped to support Skype visitation three days a week.

-Service days reflect the number of beds x days used.
+Service days reflect the number of beds multiplied by days used.